Elliot Wave Theory Review

 Consider this Forbes article, Elliott Wave Wipeout - Forbes.com, published on 8/26/2002, which, during this time, the Dow Jones Industrial Average (DJIA) along with the other stock indexes had been declining from its peak in 2000.
 Prechter was quite bearish in this article, as many people were, since the market had been declining for over 2 years.
 Although I have not read his 10th book, Conquer the Crash: You Can Survive and Prosper in a Deflationary Depression, the Forbes article states in its preface that Prechter was predicting in his book that a massive bear market was beginning, and the DJIA would decline to triple digits.

-Graph of the Dow Jones Industrial Average from 1999 to April 3, 2009.
+Chart of the Dow Jones Industrial Average (DJIA)

 Consider this quote by Prechter cited is this MarketWatch article, Elliott Waves market on, for now - MarketWatch, published on April 2, 2009: "This quarter is the 9-year anniversary of the peak of wave V in the Dow Jones Industrial Average.
 So, based on our projections, the bear market is more than halfway done in time.
 It is less than halfway done in price, however, as the steepest portions of the decline lie ahead."
 Furthermore, he is quoted as saying that crude oil will drop below $20 per barrel and the DJIA will drop to the 3000-4000 area.

-Neither crude oil nor the DJIA is likely to drop to those levels.
+Neither crude oil nor the DJIA dropped to those levels.
 But if 2000 was the peak of wave V of the Supercycle, then how is it that the DJIA reached new highs in 2007?
 After all, every part of the corrective wave that comes after a motive wave that was uptrending should be below the wave V peak, but that hasn't happened.
 In fact, the DJIA surpassed the wave V peak by more than 12% in 2007.
 Of course, an Elliottician might argue that it was an expanded flat, where the peak of wave B does go higher than the start of wave A, but isn't that just a 7-wave motive wave instead of the usual 5?

 1. 1932-1937 the first wave of Cycle degree